filecoin-project/FIPs/FRCs/frc-xxxx.md

 ### Error probability

-For an observed good addition $G=k$, the safety violation event happens if the adversary chain grows heavier than the honest chain at any point.
+For an observed good addition $k$, the safety violation event happens if the adversary chain grows heavier than the honest chain at any point.
 That corresponds to one of three mutually exclusive events occurring:
 1. $L \geq k$
 2. $L < k$ but $L+B \geq k$
 3. $L + B < k$ but $L+B+M \geq k$